-Program materials have been developed with care and are the result of nearly thirty years' experience of Second Saturday workshops around the country.
+Program materials have been developed with care and are the result of more than thirty years' experience of Second Saturday workshops around the country.
 Valuable feedback from thousands of previous attendees has gone into making this program outstanding.

 Second Saturday divorce workshops have been in Middle Tennessee since early 2014 and I am proud to have been selected as your Host and Second Saturday Presenting Partner.
-Please join me, and my professional team of presenters, for an upcoming workshop.
+Please join me, and one of my Attorney co-presenters, for an upcoming workshop.

 Divorce Workshops for women are held on the Second Saturday of every month.
 Easy to remember.